i-like-robots/bower-glob-resolver/readme.md

 This resolver will be used whenever a dependency's source begins with `glob:`.
 The value after this prefix must be a valid [glob pattern] ending with `bower.json`.

-For example, a project containing multiple components may use this folder structure:
+For example, a project containing multiple components may have this folder structure:

 ```
 my-project/